kdalanon/LLM-AutoHotkey-Assistant/README.md

 - `google/gemini-2.0-flash-001`
 - `deepseek/deepseek-r1`

 In addition, you can also append `:online` to *any* model so that it will have the capability to do a web search.
 More on how it works [here](https://openrouter.ai/docs/features/web-search).
-We'll use the models from above as examples:

 - `openai/o3-mini-high:online`
 - `anthropic/claude-3.5-sonnet:online`
 - `google/gemini-2.0-flash-001:online`
 - `deepseek/deepseek-r1:online`

 To enable multi-modal functionality, you can specify different API models, separating them with a comma and a space.
-We'll use the models from above as examples:

 `openai/o3-mini-high, anthropic/claude-3.5-sonnet, google/gemini-2.0-flash-001:online, deepseek/deepseek-r1:online`